 Schafer State Park is a 113-acre camping park on the Satsop River, midway between Olympia and the Pacific Ocean.
 The park's impressive buildings are constructed of native stone.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-The park has 41 campsites, nine sites have water and electric, twenty seven are standard sites, one primitive site, four walk-in sites, site U1 is ADA only, one dump station, and one restroom with showers.
+The park has 32 standard campsites, nine partial-hookup sites, one primitive site, (site U1 is ADA only), one dump station, and one restroom with showers.
 The maximum site length is 40 feet (may have limited availability).
-Campsites 6-16, 24, 31, 32, the primitive campsite, and the four walk-in sites are available on a first-come, first-served basis.
-Utility campsites U-1 through U-9 and standard sites 1-5, 17-23, and 25-30 are available by reservation.
+Campsites 6-16, 24, 31, 32, andthe primitive campsite are available on a first-come, first-served basis.
+Partial-hookups campsites U-1 through U-9 and standard sites 1-5, 17-23, and 25-30 are available by reservation.

-The park store sells ice, soda, camping essentials, candy, ice cream, and other items.
+Services & supplies The park store sells ice, soda, camping essentials, candy, ice cream and other items.